ibm-cloud-docs/vpc/file_storage_vpc_api_migration.md

 ```
 {: pre}

-The following example shows a response to an API request for a regional file share using the API version `2025-07-21` or earlier.
+The following example shows a response to an API request for a regional file share that uses the API version `2025-07-21` or earlier.
 The `zone` property indicates the first zone in the region.

 ```sh
 {